sarah-antillia/Tiled-ImageMask-Dataset-ORCA/README.md

 To create these new dataset <b>ORCA_master</b> with images and masks sub folders, all images and masks of the original dataset are resized to be 5120x5120 pixel-size from the original 4500x4500 pixel-size, and saved as jpg files.<br>
+The pixel-size 5120,  which is larger than the original size 4500,  is selected to become an integral multiple of a tile-pixel-size 512 which is the size we would like to create.<br>

 <h3>3.
 Split ORCA master</h3>